 1. How to Start of a Game

-Before a match a game start, the direction the teams play needs to be decided.
-The captains and the referee will get together and a coin will be tossed, the winner will decide which direction they will face in the first half (if there is a strong wind it is best to have your back to the wind and hope it’s not as strong in the second half).
+Before a match game start, the direction the team plays needs to be decided.
+The captains and the referee will get together and a coin will be flipped, the winner will decide which direction they will face in the first half.

 The teams will stand in the half where their goal is, they are defending.
 The team that lost the coin toss, will kick off the match by placing the ball on the spot in the center of the field – the ball is passed back into your own half.

 Note, the old rules had two players in the center circle, one to tap it into the opponent’s half and the other player would continue – now that rule is obsolete, you only need one player starting the match.

 From there, each team will advance into the opposition half to try and advance with the ball.

 When a goal is scored and the players celebrate, all players will return to their own half.
 The kick-off procedure is the same as it’s for the start of a game.

 Sometimes a goal can be scored on the whistle for half time or full time, in this case, there will be no need for a kick-off to take place.